Azure-Samples/ms-identity-docs-code-dotnet/src/protect-api/README.md

-# Protected ASP.NET Core minimal web API | Microsoft identity platform
+# ASP.NET Core minimal web API - Protected API | Microsoft identity platform

 The sample code provided here has been created using minimal web API in ASP.NET Core 6.0, and slightly modified to be protected for a single organization using [ASP.NET Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0) that interacts with [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview).
 In other words, a very minimalist web api is secured by adding an authorization layer before user requests can reach protected resources.
 At this point it is expected that the user sign-in had already happened, so api calls can be made in the name of the signed-in user.
 For that to be possible a token containing user's information is being sent in the request headers and used in the authorization process.